Special Education (SPE) - Courses

 Advanced Practices for Students with Challenging Behaviors

-This course will allow teacher candidates to use effective and varied behavior management strategies to support and enhance students' successful engagement and participation in the classroom.
-They will learn about laws and policies impacting behavior management planning and implementation; functional behavioral assessment and the use of its information in designing behavior intervention plans and making decisions for the student and the program; understand the rights and responsibilities of families and other professionals in assessing the needs of the student and the use of different behavior management strategies; and evaluate and modify instructional practices and monitor the progress of students with challenging behaviors.
-In addition, teacher candidates will be exposed to high school level interactions through simulated teaching experiences in a virtual classroom setting.
+This course allows teacher candidates to use effective and varied behavior management strategies to support and enhance students' successful engagement and participation in the classroom.
+They learn about laws and policies impacting behavior management planning and implementation; functional behavioral assessment and the use of its information in designing behavior intervention plans and making decisions for the student and the program; understand the rights and responsibilities of families and other professionals in assessing the needs of the student and the use of different behavior management strategies; and evaluate and modify instructional practices and monitor the progress of students with challenging behaviors.
+In addition, teacher candidates are exposed to high school level interactions through simulated teaching experiences in a virtual classroom setting.
 Teacher candidates will have at least 10 hours of work with K-12 learners in a school setting, by arrangement with the instructor.
 Lect.
-2, Lab 1.
+2, Lab 3.
 Prerequisite: concurrent enrollment in SPE 455 and SPE 460; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 SPE 425 Cr.3